collocations.org

 PHRASES

-The event has been cancelled due to circumstances beyond our control.
+The race has been called off due to circumstances beyond our control.

 2. limiting/managing sth